DFHack/dfhack/docs/plugins/tweak.rst

     the same way other containers such as barrels, bins, and cages are named.
     (:bug:`4914`)
 ``material-size-for-melting``
-    Changes how item size for melting is calculated.
-Affects weapons, shields, armor parts, tools, trap components including items made from adamantine.
-    As result base return for melting is equal to 95% of production cost.
-    Each level of wear decreases melt return by further 10%.
-    Limitation of melting return being handled by game in 0,3 bar increments is solved by adding random component to material size.
-E.g. for cap with item size 1 melting return will be equal to 0,9 bar base return with 16,(6)% chance for additional 0,3 bar.
-As result average return for melting cap will be ~0,95 bar.
-    (:bug:`6027`).
-``named-codices``
+    Makes amortized metal bar returns for melting uniform across all item types.
+    Affects weapons, shields, armor parts, tools, and trap components.
+The target amount of metal produced by melting is 95% of the metal used for production of the item.
+Each level of wear decreases melt return by a further 10%.
+The game has a fixed granularity of 0.3 for metal bar returns, so individual items will randomly return an amount that may be above or below the target.
+For example a metal cap with item size 1 will produce 0.9 of a bar with a 16.6% chance of producing an additional 0.3 of a bar.
+Over time, the average return for melting these types of caps will be ~0.95 of a bar. (:bug:`6027`) ``named-codices``
     Displays titles for books instead of the default material description.
 ``partial-items``